shriram-jagan/pyminiweather/README.md

 ## Work In Progress / TO DO

-- [ ] Test all initial conditions for the two supported backends: NumPy/SciPy and cuNumeric
+- [ ] Test all initial conditions for the two supported backends: NumPy/SciPy and cuPyNumeric
 - [ ] Add unit tests for a number of utility functions used in the initial conditions
 - [ ] A section that details the PDE and its discretized form is still in the works